 During clinical or prehospital experiences, students are NOT allowed to be used as part of minimum staffing requirements or as substitution for essential personnel.
-The student must be a third person on the unit while completing ride time

 Communication

 The student should regularly check Blackboard and email.
 Instructors may choose to post important information on individual courses sites in Blackboard.